 A virtual tour of Polyface – a model of success

 Polyface has open land, forest and riparian water areas.
-Salatin believes that the more those areas can intersect the more balance there will be ecologically because of the increased diversity these intersections produce.
-What follows are brief descriptions of the elements of Polyface (many faces) farm.
+Salatin believes that the more those areas can intersect the more balance there will be ecologically.
+This is because of the increased diversity these intersections produce.
+What follows are brief descriptions of the elements of Polyface farm.

-Large single use capital equipment locks next generation into using same depreciating tools.
-We become emotionally enslaved to our toys therefore must think hard about the infrastructure we develop because what looks easy today might enslave us tomorrow.
+Large single use capital equipment locks the next generation into using the same depreciating tools.
+Farmers become emotionally enslaved to their toys therefore they must think hard about the infrastructure they develop because what looks easy today might enslave them tomorrow.

-Think about multiple uses for each structure on your farm.
+Farmers need to think about multiple uses for each structure on their farm.
 The sheds that house animals must have two, 21 day host free periods to reduce disease spread.
-Salatin’s are either vacated or a different species is put in.
+Salatin’s animals are either vacated or a different species is put in.
 When pigs and cows come out, chickens can go in.
 Don’t dress things up.
 Buildings are sheds.
 NO sides.

-Polyface has forest and because they needed to build ponds they cut some trees, sold firewood, added mini sawmill and yielded lumber that is worth 10 times what selling the firewood is with low capital embryo start up – the mini sawmill.
+Polyface has forest and because they needed to build ponds they cut some trees, sold firewood, added a mini sawmill and yielded lumber that is worth 10 times what selling the firewood is.
+With low capital embryo, they started up the mini sawmill.
 They also take a chipper and chip up branches so they can be self-reliant on carbon.
-They use the as beds for animals in winter and add it to their compost with clean out.
+They use them as bedding for animals in winter and add it to their compost with clean out.

-Polyface built ponds, put in pipe and deliver water to animals via gravity fed 80psi.
+Polyface built ponds, put in pipes and delivers water to animals via a gravity fed 80psi system.

-Rain and surface water are collected so that water table is not disturbed.
+Rain and surface water are collected so that the water table is not disturbed.

 Portable umbrella like buildings with shade cloths reduce amount of water used by animals in summer.
 No one else in Virginia does this.
 Salatin’s becoming independent energy wise; his neighbours are becoming more dependent.

-Polyface puts pigs on a half acre – moved every 3 days – electric fences – fresh salad bar along with non-GMO grains.
+Polyface puts pigs on a half acre, moves them every three days with the help of electric fences, and gives them a fresh “salad bar” to graze on along with non-GMO grains.
 There’s a short period of disturbance and a long recovery.
 Innovation requires disturbance.
-(Pigs disturb just enough to allow creation of health soils and grasses and pastures – done with carefully managed animals on the terrain that disturbance causes land to succeed to higher level).
+The pigs disturb just enough land to allow the creation of healthy soils, grasses and pastures.
 Pigs in the forest lands create a fire disturbance and stimulate regeneration of soil and generation of plants.